Code-Institute-Submissions/workout-world/README.md

 The objective of this website is to inform about the gym and its offer to new and existing members.
 The target audience for the gym is people living in Stockholm who wants to workout at a modern and friendly gym.
 The user on the website is always going to be an anonymous user since it is not possible to log in to the website yet.

 Users goal: wants to know more about the gym and what it offers.

 Site owners' goal: to create an online presence of the gym and to inform about what the gym offers.

 #### User stories
 * As a user, I want to know what type of memberships the gym offers.
-* As a user, I want to know what a membership cost.
+* As a user, I want to know what a membership costs.
 * As a user, I want to find out how to contact the gym.
 * As a user, I what to see what classes the gym offers.
 * As a user, I want to find out when the classes are available.